techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
 How are these four going for you?
 Is there one you need more or less of?
-> Overall, quite well and balanced.
-More space and time to internalize learning will help.
+> More space and time to internalize learning will help.
+But overall, quite well and balanced.

 ### The Most Important Question
 What's your favorite way to treat yourself?